szymon0w/Python-Platformer-main/README.md

 - check possibility of using AI (chatGpt API) for upgrading player weapons and skills try to use data gathered by microphone
 - add a lot of levels
 - try to somehow check if levels are possible to be completed and try to balance them
+- add different levels of difficulty by lowering player power and making opponents stronger

 ABANDONED:
 - if player is already in air he should be able to only jump once (??)